 - Take off your rings—you’re gonna need your hands for this.
 Gather dough into a large ball, as you would if you were making a snow ball.
 Place on pan lined with a Silpat or parchment paper.
 Only bake 6 cookies at a time, trust me on this.
 When I baked 12 at a time, they seemed to flatten out a bit more.

-- Preheat oven to 365°.
-Meanwhile, place cookies in the freezer for 20 minutes.
+- Preheat oven to 375°.
+Meanwhile, place cookies in the fridge.

 - Allow to cool completely before eating.
-The doughy center will stiffen up a bit.
+They taste so much better with a rest.
+The doughy center will stiffen up.

 • If you're a flour sifter, skip it for this recipe.